webplatform/docs-wpd/Practice_Page/index.md

 |Notes_rows=
 }}
 {{Notes_Section
-|Usage=Uあああse practice to learn new things and improve your skill.
+|Usage=Use practice to learn new things and improve your skill.
 Go ahead and mess around.
 You can't hurt anything by editing.
 If you think you've done something heうぇｔｗinous, send a note to
 [mailto:public-webplatform@w3.org?subject=Possible_problem_with_practice_page public-webplatform@w3.org] and someone will fix or reset the page.
 |Notes=Animatable is seさｓｓｓｓtice.
 |Import_Notes=This is important!ｊｊｊ